 - In Urusei Yatsura, Ryuunosuke's father is quite insistent on treating the female Ryuunosuke like a man, down to violent fisticuffs and paralyzing poisons on a regular basis, and would only let her act feminine over his dead body.
 Ryuunosuke hates her father.
 Then again, it's Played for Laughs.

-- In Yu-Gi-Oh!
-Gozaburo Kaiba is an Abusive Dad and Jerk Ass whom adoptive son Seto Kaiba disposed of in the backstory.
-In the anime he returns as the Big Bad of the Virtual Nightmare Filler Arc to make one final attempt at revenge.
-Trapping Kaiba and his allies in his virtual world, Gozaburo uses his biological son, Noah, and his former employees, The Big Five as the muscle in a plot to permanently trap his son and escape back into the world in his body.
-Defeated by Kaiba, Gozaburo makes a last attempt at Taking You with Me, but is stopped when Noah pulls a Heel Face Turn and sacrifices himself to destroy them both.
+- In the Yu-Gi-Oh! manga, Gozaburo Kaiba is an Abusive Dad and Jerkass whom adoptive son Seto Kaiba disposed of in the backstory.
+In the anime, he returns as the Big Bad of the Virtual Nightmare Filler Arc to make one final attempt at revenge.
+Trapping Kaiba and his allies in his virtual world, Gozaburo uses his biological son, Noa, and his former employees, The Big Five, as the muscle in a plot to permanently trap his son and escape back into the world in his body.
+Defeated by Kaiba, Gozaburo makes a last attempt at Taking You with Me, but is stopped when Noa pulls a Heel–Face Turn and sacrifices himself to destroy them both.

 - Vinland Saga: Now that King Sweyn is sure that his older son Harold will be able to succeed him on the throne, his younger son Canute becomes a liability.
 Canute doesn't like it.

 - In Fullmetal Alchemist, Father is a strong candidate for the title of Greed's archenemy.

 - A Cruel God Reigns: Jeremy is repeatedly beaten and raped by his step-father, which is the main source of his angst for the rest of the series... but can you blame the poor kid?

 - The primary goal of Brad Burns, and later his brother Luke, in Green Blood is to track down the man who murdered his mother: his father Edward King.